-Bitcoin Price-Manipulation Probe Praised By Mike Novogratz, Winklevoss Twins, And Tom Lee
+Bitcoin Price-Manipulation Probe Praised By Mike Novogratz, Winklevoss Twins And Tom Lee

 In fact, the Winklevoss twins are so committed to ridding the crypto ecosystem of fraudsters and con artists that they partnered with Nasdaq to crack down on fraudulent bitcoin and ether trading on their exchange, the Gemini Trust Company.

-Avowed bitcoin bull Tom Lee, co-founder of Fundstrat Global Advisors, agrees with the collective assessment of the Winklevoss twins and Mike Novogratz.
+Avowed bitcoin bull Tom Lee, co-founder of Fundstrat Global Advisors, agrees with the Winklevoss twins and Mike Novogratz.
 “This is really welcome news ultimately because this means there is adult supervision coming,” Lee said.

 Bitcoin Billionaires Winklevoss Twins Crack Down On Cryptocurrency Cheaters. #Economy #Business https://t.co/hIwXmOj3V8